-Whilst traveling around the world, and seeing hypocrisy, lies, and double standards of Asian, but especially the European countries, I think of a quote of the infamous enemy of the Polish national identity, the Nazi propaganda minister Dr. Joseph Goebbels, who once said, that : “One day all lies will collapse under their own weight and the truth will ones again triumph”.
-I’m just afraid to think what the price of this truth would be?
+Whilst travelling around the world and seeing hypocrisy, lies and double standards of Asian but especially the European countries, I think of a quote of the infamous philosopher and enemy of the Polish national identity, the Nazi propaganda minister Dr. Joseph Goebbels, who once said, that : “One day all lies will collapse under their own weight and truth will ones again triumph”.
+I’m just afraid to think what would be the price of this truth ?

 The cultural village of Borneo

-The native, red-skinned Americans were also against immigration of foreign races and cultures.
-But as soon as “immigrants”, “refugees” and “guest workers” from Europe and Africa arrived on the American continent, 95% of their population, which was about 130 million – were killed, and those who survived live in reserves.
-Does this mean that the native, red-skinned Americans were “racists”?
+The native red-skinned Americans were also against immigration of foreign races and cultures.
+But as soon as the ‘immigrants, refugees and guest workers’ from Europe and Africa arrived on the American continent, 95% of their population, which was about 130 million were killed, and those who survived live in reserves.
+Does this mean that the native red-skinned Americans were racist?

 Being Polish and a White man in Asia